spsole/MyFeed/README.md

 ## About App

-myFeed is an RSS reader for <b>Universal Windows Platform</b> (also planned support for more platforms using Xamarin and Avalonia UI frameworks).
-This app can collect news from websites, save them to your device and send toast notifications once new posts appear in your news feeds.
+myFeed is an RSS reader for <b>Universal Windows Platform</b>.
+The app can collect news from websites, save them to your device and send toast notifications once new posts appear in your news feeds.
 Application is completely free and open-source! <a href="https://www.microsoft.com/en-us/store/apps/myfeed/9nblggh4nw02">Get myFeed from Windows Store</a> or <a href="https://medium.com/@worldbeater/reactive-mvvm-for-net-platform-175dc69cfc82">read a note on Reactive MVVM architecture</a>.

 ## Technologies and Tools Used